The following visas are available to individuals who are qualified to work or train in an

 eligible skilled occupation in Australia and can meet all other requirements:

-The occupations available are reviewed every six months by the
+The occupations available are reviewed regularly by the

 Department of Jobs and Small Business to ensure their responsiveness to changes in the Australian labour market and regional variations across Australia.
-For more information, including how to make a submission in relation to a particular occupation, please visit the
+For more information, including how to make a submission in relation to a particular occupation.

-For information on recent reforms to Australia's skilled visa programs - see: Abolition and replacement of the 457 visa – Government reforms to employer sponsored skilled migration visas.
+Temporary Skill Shortage (TSS) visa (subclass 482) and related changes to the permanent employer sponsored skilled visas.
+For information on recent reforms to Australia's skilled visa programs - see Abolition and replacement of the 457 visa – Government reforms to employer sponsored skilled migration visas.

 current list of eligible skilled occupations can be found in a legislative instrument for the relevant visa program (see below).
 In order to determine which visa program may be available to you depending on your occupation, we recommend that you first check the